ARTORG-GERONTECHNOLOGY/Bearny-RehaAdvisor/.github/issue_templates/feature_request.md

 ## Prerequisites
 Please talk to us before creating a new feature request.
 So that you can check that the idea is not already in active development.

-You can present your idea over here at the GitHub discussions page for hls4ml: https://github.com/fastmachinelearning/hls4ml/discussions/categories/ideas

 Even if an idea is already being worked on you can still create a feature request, if you would like to open a discussion about the feature or want to contribute to it.